Jukebox History 1888-1913

 starting of the semi-automatic phonographs became the basis of many patent

 conflicts during the early years.
-Normally a 5 cent piece, called a nickel,
+Usually a 5 Cent piece, called a nickel,

 blocked the crank when it was inserted in the slot.
 After that the crank had to